bradsjm/byte-blaster/docs/IMPLEMENTATION.md

 ## Overview

-This document provides a comprehensive summary of the Python ByteBlaster implementation, including architecture decisions, protocol compliance, and usage guidelines.
+This document provides a comprehensive summary of the Python ByteBlaster implementation of the **EMWIN Quick Block Transfer (QBT) Satellite Broadcast Protocol**.
+It covers architecture decisions, protocol compliance, and usage guidelines.

 ## Implementation Status